awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 ### Adding and deleting tags on an individual resource<a name="adding-or-deleting-tags"></a>

 Amazon ECS enables you to add or delete tags associated with your clusters, services, tasks, and task definitions directly from the resource's page\.
-For information about tagging your container instances, see [Adding tags to a container instance](#instance-details-tags)\.
+For information about tagging your container instances, see [Adding tags to an Amazon EC2 container instance](#instance-details-tags)\.

 **To add a tag to an individual resource**